alexn0320/CHIP-8-Emulator/Readme.md

 # Installation and running

 - You need `gcc`, `make` and `SDL2`.
-- Simply clone the repo, compile it and run the emulator using a ROM file from the `ROM` folder.
+- Simply clone the repo, compile it and run the emulator using a ROM file.

 ```
 git clone https://github.com/SHOREQU69/CHIP-8-Emulator